nuejs/nue/packages/templates/nuejs.org/how-it-works.md

   caption: Edit multiple sites.
 Only the matching browser updates.

-## Multi-site design engineering
+## Global design system
-Ship world-class design without a design team:
+Nue uses a **global design system** that all sites inherit from.
+You build the foundation once, then spin unlimited sites with consistent quality:

 [video: edit @base content -> split screen + one mobile]
   caption: Work on multiple designs with the same content